Editor’s note: this story was updated in February of 2020

 Microsoft matches each employee’s donations of money, products, and time to nonprofits, up to $15,000 a year.
 The match of volunteer time is $25 per hour that an employee volunteers.
 Donations and time can be easily logged in an online system; donations can be withdrawn automatically from paychecks; and if employees aren’t sure where to begin, Microsoft has a database of more than 55,000 nonprofits and schools to choose from.
 If employees don’t see the one they love, they can nominate it to be added.

 After Hurst explained the details, the conference room was awash with excited murmurs.
 A few full-throated whoops flew.
 Both employees who regularly volunteer or donate and those who haven’t interacted with a nonprofit since their days selling Girl Scout cookies realized what the program meant.
 Making a difference in the world through their personal passions would be easier for them, more compatible with their jobs, and more beneficial to the causes they care about than ever before.

-The program, which helped employees donate 760,000 volunteer hours in 2018 alone, is a catalyst for making an impact.
+The program, which helped employees in the United States donate 825,000 volunteer hours in 2019 alone, is a catalyst for making an impact.